 \begin{theorem} Let $P$ be a second order finite differences operator.
-Then, the second order finite differences equation associated can be written as a second order discrete Euler-Lagrange equation if and only if $P$ satisfies the following discrete Helmholtz condition:
+Its associated second order finite differences equation can be written as a second order discrete Euler-Lagrange equation if and only if $P$ satisfies the following discrete Helmholtz's condition:

 where $\star := \big( \Q, \Delta_- \Q, (-\Delta_+ \Q), (-\Delta_- \circ \Delta_- \Q),\T,h \big) $. \end{theorem}

 \begin{proof} See Sections \ref{section5} and \ref{section6}. \end{proof}